radarbot-team/radarbot-team-best-pratices/backend/event-driven/README.md

 ## 3. Tools
 ---

+Depending on the combination of technologies we use, we will have different types of configurations

 | Component | Technology |
 | --------- | ---------- |
 | Message Broker | Kafka + Zookeeper, Rabbit MQ |